jdunca/jdunca.github.io/_posts/2023-07-31-cleaning-legislation.md

 Let's break down the expression used:

 `"Valid from"` matches that exact sequence of characters. `[\\s\\S]` matches any character:
 - `\\s`: Matches any whitespace character, which includes spaces, tabs, and line breaks.
 - `\\S`: Matches any non-whitespace character.
 By combining them within the square brackets `[...]`, we're basically creating a pattern that can match any character, be it whitespace or not.
 `+?` modifies the preceding pattern (`[\\s\\S]`).
 - `+`: Matches one or more of the preceding element.
 - `?`: Makes the `+` "lazy", meaning it will try to match as few characters as possible.
 Without the `?`, the `+` would be "greedy" and would try to match as many characters as possible.
 `(?=Textual Amendments)` is a positive lookahead assertion that matches the exact string inside of the brackets.
 - `(?=...)`: This will look ahead to see if there's a match, but won't consume any characters.
 In this case, it's looking to see if "Textual Amendments" follows after the earlier matched sequence.
 If "Textual Amendments" does not follow, then the whole regular expression won't match.

 Basically, this regular expression will find and match the sequence "Valid from" followed by any number of characters (as few as possible) until it matches "Textual Amendments", without including "Textual Amendments" in the match itself.

-The second step uses a 'for loop' to iterate over each version of legislation, transforming each version into a tibble (a spreadsheet or table) with a row for every line in the text of the legislation.
+The second step uses a 'for loop' to iterate over each version of legislation, transforming each version into a tibble (a dataframe format used in `tidyverse`) with a row for every line in the text of the legislation.

 > Many experienced R programmers dislike 'for loops'.
 Their reservations are generally well founded.
 For loops are computationally inefficient and less legible than 'vectorized' approaches like `purrr::map()`, especially for more complex tasks.
 For our purposes the task is small and simple enough that a for loop is fine.
 {: .prompt-tip }